vtenfys/notion-linux/README.md

 Once complete, you should have a DEB package in the `out` directory.

-### Build using Earthly

-As an alternative to installing the tooling on your system, you can build the `deb` using [Earthly](https://docs.earthly.dev/installation) and [Docker](https://docs.docker.com/get-docker/).

-Once these tools are installed, run `earth +build`.
-The `deb` will be in the `out` directory.
-One advantage is that this eliminates any differences in other environments, and may provide an easier installation process.

 ## FAQ

 ### Google/Apple Login doesn't work; what can I do?